One day Prague travel itinerary – How to make the most of your visit in 2026

 The Prague Castle complex is open from 6 am, which means you can start your 24 hours Prague day as early as you want to.
 The beauty is that if you go there sufficiently early, you’ll miss most of the tourists and you’ll have the castle nearly all for yourself.

 The entrace to the Prague castle grounds is completely free and you can also explore most of the top level castle gardens and streets for free.
+The gardens are usually open from 10 am, so leave them until last if you are arriving super early.

 Coffee at Lobcowicz Palace

 The only private palace within the Prague Castle Complex is the Lobcowicz Palace (Lobkowicky Palac).
-It has a museum and a gallery, but more importantly, it has a coffee house with amazing views of Prague below Castle hill.
+It has a museum and a gallery, but more importantly, it has a coffee house with amazing views of Prague below Castle Hill.
 Depending on how much time you have at least have a look around or stay for a coffee and a cake.

 Return back to the main entrance of the Prague Castle, where you can find more great views of Prague, the Monastery, the Petrin Hill Park area and, of course the historic Petrin Tower.
 This is a great opportunity for a photo, especially if you get there early in the day.